 Physical activity is especially important for people with asthma.
 Physical activity improves our lung capacity and blood flow and is calming, fulfilling and fun.

-However, for many people with asthma, physical activity can trigger symptoms during or after exercise, such as wheezing, tightness of the chest, or coughing.
-Some people think they are getting older or are unfit, but they might have Exercise Induced Asthma (EIA).
+However, for many people with asthma, physical activity can trigger symptoms such as wheezing, tightness of the chest, or coughing during or after exercise.
+Some people may attribute this to aging or a lack of fitness, but they might have poorly controlled asthma or exercise-induced asthma (EIA).

 Researchers believe that the cool air you breathe when you exercise dries the lining of your breathing tubes.